 There are a multitude of strategies to help you maximize your cash back.
 One of our favourites is called stacking.
 Essentially, you combine a multitude of cash back cards and use the one that provides you the most cash back for any given purchase.
 By doing so you maximize your total cash back earnings.

-For example, if you wanted to do it with a series of no fee cash back cards, you could use the President’s Choice MasterCard World Elite to earn 3% at Loblaw’s and Shoppers Drugmart & 3 cents at Esso, your Tangerine card to earn 2% at restaurants, public transit and recurring spend and your Rogers MasterCard to earn 1.75% everywhere else and get 4% on foreign transactions All with no annual fees.
+For example, if you wanted to do it with a series of no fee cash back cards, you could use the President’s Choice Mastercard World Elite to earn 3% at Loblaw’s and Shoppers Drugmart & 3 cents at Esso, your Tangerine card to earn 2% at restaurants, public transit and recurring spend and your Rogers Mastercard to earn 1.25% everywhere else and get 3% on foreign transactions – all with no annual fees.

 Cash Still Reigns Supreme!